20 Best Trap Workout and Exercises for Mass and Strength

 A study has shown that the trapezius muscles are involved in shoulder stabilization, and trap exercises have been shown to improve shoulder stability.

-Having strong, toned trapezius muscles will improve both your sporting abilities and everyday fitness.
+Strong, toned trapezius muscles will improve your sporting abilities and everyday fitness.

 5. Improved Athletic Performance

-Massive traps will give you the leg up on the competition and improve your performance for bodybuilders and powerlifters.
+Massive traps will give you a leg up on the competition and improve your performance for bodybuilders and powerlifters.

 6. Enhanced Upper Body Aesthetics